 - Bag contains only 4 quarts of mix

 This premixed product is sifted before packaging to ensure there are no clumps, and it aerates well; there is no actual soil in this mix.
 The all-substrate formula guarantees good drainage for outdoor succulents, and you can use it alone or mix it with your existing earth.
 A zip-top bag design keeps critters out and allows you to use a little at a time.
 This product is also available in larger quantities.

-FAQs About the Best Soil for Succulents
+How We Chose the Best Soils for Succulents

 Do you still have burning questions about soil for succulents?
 Here are a few answers to frequently asked questions on the subject.

 Q. Do you need special soil for succulents?